discordjs/guide/guide/command-handling/adding-features.md

 message.channel.send(data, { split: true });
 ```

-Once you get the command based off the name or alias they gave, you can start `.push()`ing what you need into the `data` variable.
+Once you get the command based on the name or alias they gave, you can start `.push()`ing what you need into the `data` variable.
 Not all commands will have descriptions, aliases, or usage strings, so you use an if statement for each of those to append them conditionally.
 After that, send back all the relevant information.

 At the end of it all, you should be getting this as a result: